This add-on is operated by JAWS DB, LLC

 Database Backups

-Like Heroku, JawsDB is based on Amazon’s AWS cloud infrastructure.
+JawsDB is based on Amazon’s AWS cloud infrastructure.
 Because of this, our internal backups are in an Amazon proprietary format (similar to VMWare snapshots) and cannot be downloaded.
 These backups are taken once per day during your server’s backup window and are stored for a fixed length of time while the service is active depending on the plan purchased.

 Users who have purchased a single-tenant plan (Whitetip and higher) have their snapshots listed on their JawsDB dashboard.
 The Snapshot ID listed there, along with the Password displayed on that same dashboard page are all that is needed to restore their database to the time when the snapshot was taken.
 The snapshot can be restored onto that same single-tenant plan, OR another purchased single-tenant plan.
 The requirement is that whichever JawsDB plan is used to host the restored snapshot must be of equal or greater storage capacity than the snapshot.

-Restoring a snapshot replaces the host plan’s server entirely.
+: Restoring a snapshot replaces the host plan’s server entirely.
 Including its own snapshots.

 Example 1: A user purchases a Whitetip instance and needs to revert to a snapshot.
-The user takes the Snapshot ID
+The user notes the Snapshot ID of the snapshot they wish to restore to and places it in the Snapshot ID

 field of the form labeled Restore from Snapshot

-from their dashboard and place it in that same form’s Password
+in their JawsDB Dashboard.
+They also take the password from their dashboard and place it in that same form’s Password

 field.
 After clicking the Restore